Optic Security Group

 As Investopedia’s TCO explainer states, “While the total cost of ownership can be overlooked, its analysis is essential in preventing unnecessary future losses that can arise from focusing only on the immediate direct costs of a purchase.”

 Gaining transparency over all downstream costs, however, is easier said than done.
-In the next post in this series, we’ll discuss the ‘hard’ and ‘soft’ whole-of-life cost factors that you may wish to consider as part of your TCO calculation, and we’ll then explore the Return on Investment (ROI) factors that can mitigate the cost impost of a security solution and turn it into a value-add.
+In the next post in our Investing in Your Security series, we’ll discuss the whole-of-life cost factors that you may wish to consider as part of your TCO calculation.

 In the meantime, if you’d like to find out more about how Optic Security Group can manage your security risks through solutions that tick the TCO box, please get in touch with us.